EpicStuff/konsync/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **System information**
 - OS or Linux distribution: [Ubuntu, Arch, ...]
- - How did you install Konsave? [from the distro's package manager, using pip, directly from git, ...]
+- How did you install Konsync? [from the distro's package manager, using pip, directly from git, ...]
- - What version of Konsave are you using?
+- What version of Konsync are you using?
 Did you try updating?

 **Additional context**
 Add any other context about the problem here.